yehyazakareya/yehyazakareya.github.io/linux.md

 **cat:** outputs the contents of a file

-Now we will use the command **ls*** to know the number of folders on the machine , asterisk is And I still haven't found what I'm looking for! a wild card that lists all folders contents at once
+Now we will use the command **ls*** to know the number of folders on the machine , asterisk is a wild card that lists all folders contents at once
 ![ls.png]({{site.baseurl}}/ls.png)